Image: Rahwitiroa Photography | ©

 Telling inspiring Predator Free 2050 stories

-Many organisations work to tell people-focussed and place-based stories about the Predator Free 2050 movement.
+Many organisations tell stories about the people and places involved in Predator Free 2050.

 Documentaries like Fight for the Wild and Fiordland Kiwi Diaries have inspired many New Zealanders to get involved.

-The Predator Free New Zealand Trust creates practical resources to support individuals and groups doing predator control.
+The Predator Free New Zealand Trust creates practical resources for people doing predator control.

-Their resources include toolkits, a map of predator control groups, articles and a shop to purchase traps and other gear.
+Their resources include toolkits, a map of predator control groups, articles and a shop for traps and gear.

 Apprenticeship programme to create career pathways